Algebraic Weaves and Braid Varieties

-We have no braid moves in $\mbox{Br}_2,$ so each weave $\Sigma \in \Hom_{\mathfrak{W}_2}(\beta,\beta')$ contains only trivalent vertices, cups and caps (and no $6$- or $4$-valent vertices).
-Each Demazure weave contains only trivalent vertices.
-As a planar trivalent graph, it is an acyclic graph, and so it is a disjoint union of binary trees.
-Each Demazure weave $\Sigma \in \Hom_{\mathfrak{W}_2}(\beta \cdot \Delta, \Delta)$ is naturally a rooted binary tree.
+Each Demazure weave $\ww \in \Hom_{\mathfrak{W}_2}(\beta \cdot \Delta, \Delta)$ is naturally a rooted binary tree as it contains only trivalent vertices.
 By construction, all such binary trees with $l(\beta) + 1$ leaves are mutualy non-equivalent, but they are all related by mutations.
 If we orient each mutation $(ss)s \to s(ss),$ the oriented mutation graph will coincide with the classical Hasse graph of the Tamari lattice.
 It is known to be the $1$-skeleton of a combinatorial polytope: the $(l(\beta) - 1)$-dimensional associahedron, see e.g. \cite{Reading}.
-To summarize, we have the following
+We can summarize this discussion as follows.

-\begin{lemma} The mutation graph of the $(2, l)$ torus braid is the $1$-skeleton of the $(l - 1)$-dimensional associahedron. $\Box$ \end{lemma}
+\begin{lemma} The mutation graph of the $(2, l)$ torus braid is the $1$-skeleton of the $(l - 1)$-dimensional associahedron. \end{lemma}

-We can also understand each Demazure weave $\Sigma \in \Hom_{\mathfrak{W}_2}(s^l \cdot \Delta, \Delta)$ as a sequence of openings of crossings in the braid $s^l \cdot \Delta = s^{l + 1}.$ As we understand trivalent vertices $ss \to s$ as openings of the left crossing, $\Sigma$ is actually a sequence of openings of crossings in $\beta$; the only crossing of $\Delta$ is the crossing of the concave end of $\Sigma.$ Naturally, the sequence of crossings being opened can be seen as a permutation in $S_l.$ The Tamari lattice is known to be both a sublattice and a lattice quotient of the weak order on permutations, see \cite{Reading}.
-Note that a permutation is the same as a maximal chain in the Boolean lattice $2^{[l]}$ of the subsets of the set of crossing of $\beta.$
+We can also understand each Demazure weave $\ww \in \Hom_{\mathfrak{W}_2}(s^l \cdot \Delta, \Delta)$ as a sequence of openings of crossings in the braid $s^l \cdot \Delta = s^{l + 1}.$ As we understand trivalent vertices $ss \to s$ as openings of the left crossing, $\ww$ is actually a sequence of openings of crossings in $\beta$; the only crossing of $\Delta$ is the crossing of the concave end of $\ww.$ Naturally, the sequence of crossings being opened can be seen as a permutation in $S_l.$ The Tamari lattice is known to be both a sublattice and a lattice quotient of the weak order on permutations, see \cite{Reading}.
+Note that a permutation is the same as a maximal chain in the Boolean lattice $2^{[l]}$ of the subsets of the set of crossings of $\beta.$